2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 higher scalability at the cost of a little more complexity (as all data access becomes a network call).
-While home directories may store users' code, the data is either currently already being stored in object storage, or is goint to be stored that way in the near future.
+While home directories may store users' code, the data is either currently already being stored in object storage, or is going to be stored that way in the near future.

 While object storage has been around since the 90s, it was heavily popularized by the introduction of [AWS S3](https://aws.amazon.com/s3/) in